yonigottesman/yonigottesman.github.io/_posts/2020-11-17-wgan-controllable-generation.markdown

 Editing Latent Space
 ==
 I now have all the building blocks I need: A fixed wgan trained without feature information and a classifer that can score features.
 I can now edit a random $$z$$ vector and change specific features in the fake image.
-Lets try adding a smile to a fake image.
+Let's try adding a smile to a fake image.

 Sample a random vector $$z$$ and allow gradient computation on it.
 We need gradients to do a gradient ascent towards improving the feature probablity the classifier gives the image.
 ```python